YaleOpenLab/opensolar/README.md

 NOTE: Stellar limits the character limit of each asset to 12 characters, so the identifier is not unique.
 In the case collisions arise, the project ID, Debt Assets and time of creation can be used to identify the asset.
 There seems to be no workaround for this limit, so we are forced to go ahead with this scheme.

 2. When a project has reached its target goal in USD, we need to assure investors that their amount invested in the project is reflected in the form of debt.
-For this, we issue "Recipient Assets" which denote that the reecipient of the funds officially owes its amount (plus a set interest).
+For this, we issue "Recipient Assets" which denote that the recipient of the funds officially owes its amount (plus a set interest).
 Like the Investor Asset, this is 1:1 with the amount invested.

 3. Once a project has been installed and can generate electricity, the recipient starts to pay back towards the project based on what the IoT powermeter reports.
 After confirmation of each payment, we issue a Payback Asset, which is proportional to the monthly payment bill.
 This provides ease of accounting and quick look back on whether the recipient is not defaulting on its payments.